1852 Info 2b John Harper Crompton

 Silver Hill Road sign - kB jpg Entrance to Crompton's builder's yard - 34kB jpg

-Above: The, perhaps original, enamelled Silver Hill Road sign attached to the magnolia painted wall on the right.
+Above: The, perhaps original, enamelled Silver Hill Road sign attached to the magnolia painted wall on the right, which is 1 Osborne Road.

 1852info2b, sheet 3

-The old Crompton Bros' office - 29kB jpg Left: The heavily built and creosoted office which was once the Crompton Bros' office, a Scout Hut and now a garage.
+The old Crompton Bros' office - 29kB jpg Left: The heavily built and creosoted office which was once the Crompton Bros' office, and later the headquarters of 2nd Hyde Guides and Brownies and is now a garage.
+Keith Dalby-Oldham's father had his garage on the site of the modern garage with the brown door.

 Right: Looking towards the yard from Silver Hill Road, showing the old office on the left and the in-fill social housing of Ashley Mews.
 Looking towards the yard from Silver Hill Road - 31kB jpg